mtumilowicz/groovy-trampoline-tail-recursion/README.md

 * Probably many unrecognized edge cases.

 ## stack frames
-We will compare the stack (horizontally) of recursive call and tail-recursive call - suppose we have factorial
+We will compare the stack frames of recursive call and tail-recursive call - suppose we have factorial
 * recursive call
     ```